Campaign Update – July 2019

 Juravinski Hospital and Cancer Centre is just one of three centres providing all forms of stem cell transplants to adult cancer patients in Ontario.
 A stem cell transplant has the ability to give more tomorrows to patients suffering from blood cancers, such as leukemia and lymphoma.
 It is a complex, but potentially life-saving medical procedure, and patients across Ontario are waiting for their opportunity to receive a transplant.

 Stem cell transplants, particularly donor-matched transplants (clinically known as allogeneic) are complex and resource-intensive, requiring very specialized facilities and highly trained clinical teams.

-The campaign will enable the expansion of a dedicated and specialized clinical space, and to purchase essential equipment, so that Juravinski Hospital and Cancer Centre can provide 50 per cent more cancer patients with this potentially life-saving treatment.
-The expansion will be complete and open for patients in 2020.
+The campaign will enable the expansion of a dedicated and specialized clinical space, and to purchase essential equipment.
+The expansion is expected to be complete and open for patients in summer 2020

 Donate today because everyone deserves a tomorrow.